statavarthy/Project-Life-Expectancy-Based-on-SocioEconomic-Indicators/README.md

 ######Conclusion:

-Significance of value pearson correlation corfficient value
+Significance of value pearson correlation corfficient value:

 Value of ρ                        Strength of relationship